mautic/user-documentation/docs/contacts/import_contacts.rst

 FAQ
 ***

-Q. The import times out.
+Q. The import times out, what should you do?

 A. Either use the background job to import, or change the batch limit to smaller number than 100.

-Q: Are imported *Do Not Contact* values stored as a bounce or a ``unsubscription``?
+Q. What happens with imported *Do Not Contact* values?
+Are they stored as a bounce or a ``unsubscription``?

 A. It's stored as a ``Manual Unsubscription``.
 It's the same as marking the Contact *Do Not Contact* from the Contact's page.